 Due to the recent U.S. announcement and growing travel bans, if you are planning travel to Europe in the next month it’s recommended to change your trip for a later date.
 Airlines are being very flexible with allowing changes of travel dates and refunding tickets for destinations affected by the virus.

-The areas outside Europe that are still considered high risk areas are China, South Korea, and Iran.
+Outside Europe: The areas outside Europe that are still considered high risk areas are China, South Korea, and Iran.
 The State Department and CDC recommend avoiding these destinations temporarily as the countries work to contain the community spread.

 What can I do to protect myself?